TablePress/TablePress/readme.txt

 Changes in recent versions are shown below.
 For earlier changes, please see the [changelog history](https://tablepress.org/info/#changelog).

+= Version 3.1.1 (April 1, 2025) =

+* The CSS code for styling individual table rows will now be applied again.
+* Users of the Elementor page builder can now properly delete a “TablePress table“ widget again.

 = Version 3.1 (March 25, 2025) =

-TablePress 3.1 is a major feature update, here are the highlights:
+TablePress 3.1 is a major feature, stability, maintenance, compatibility, and security update.
+Here are the highlights:

 **Improved Frontend Table Performance**